School of Environment and Sustainability

 A student who is absent from a deferred examination will have the final grade reverted to the original failing percentile submitted by the instructor for the course, unless a special deferred examination has been approved based on the above specified criteria.

-Supplemental examination refers to the "re-writing" of a final exam.
+A supplemental examination is the re-writing of a final examination.
 Only students in their graduating year in the School of Environment and Sustainability may apply for a supplemental examination provided that:

 - A final grade of 40% - 49% has been obtained in the course.

-- The student has achieved the minimum average in the major and overall to meet the graduation standards of the College.
+- The student has achieved the minimum average in the major and overall to meet the graduation standards of the College or School.

 Note: Supplemental examinations shall be accorded the same weight as the regular exam in the computation of the student's final grade.